slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'The obstacle is the way.' -- Marcus Aurelius*

 > *'I arise in the morning torn between a desire to improve (or save) the world and a desire to enjoy (or savor) the world.
 This makes it hard to plan the day.' -- E.B.
 White*

+> *'Take advantage of the opportunities - that’s probably more important than charting your path.' -- Admiral William Mcraven*

 Cancel your pity party, no one is coming to save you.
 Pull yourself together and take total ownership for everything in your life.
 The path will be revealed as you start walking.